Skip to content

 UnlistedOnly if you have the link

-PrivateNoRequires token
+PrivateNoRequires API token

 You get to choose whether you share vals.
 They can be fully private, so only you can view, edit, and run them.
 Private vals are super useful for automating parts of your life or business.
 Or you can share vals publicly in the Val Town community, and let anyone learn from your creativity and expand on your work.